cbrito3/Cryptocurrencies/README.md

-# Unsupervised Learning and Cryptocurrencies
+# Unsupervised Learning and Cryptocurrencies Report

-Background
+# Purpose

-For this challenge about the cryptocurrency market, we are helping Martha and her firm to discover trends that will convince investors to invest in these new currencies.
+For this challenge about the cryptocurrency market, I am helping Martha and her firm to discover trends that will convince investors to invest in these new currencies.
 For this investment, a report was created as an analysis to help address what cryptocurrencies are on the trading market and how they could be grouped to create a classification system.
 The initial data is not ideal, so it will need to be processed to fit the machine learning models.
-Since there is no known output, we will use unsupervised learning.
-To group the cryptocurrencies, we decided on a clustering algorithm, followed by data visualizations, such as tables, 3-D scatter plot and hvplot.scatter plot, to share the findings.
+Since there is no known output, I will use unsupervised learning.
+To group the cryptocurrencies, I decided on a clustering algorithm, followed by data visualizations, such as tables, 3-D scatter plot and hvplot.scatter plot, to share the findings.

+# As part of the report, the following will be deliver:
+* Deliverable 1: Preprocessing the Data for PCA
+* Deliverable 2: Reducing Data Dimensions Using PCA
+* Deliverable 3: Clustering Cryptocurrencies Using K-means
+* Deliverable 4: Visualizing Cryptocurrencies Results

 # Deliverable 1: Preprocessing the Data for PCA